SehwanHong/Artificial-Intelligence/MobileNet/index.md

 # Experiment

-Effect of depth wise convolution and the choice of shrinking by reducing the width of the network rather then the number of layers.
+Effect of depthwise separable convolution and the choice of shrinking by reducing the width of the network rather then the number of layers.

 ## Model Choices